What comes first? Vision or Goals?

 When the going gets tough, you’ll be able to bring the vision to the forefront of your mind or have a look at your vision cards, book or board.
 This will remind you of your big vision and why you want to achieve your goals and how this will change your life.

 I have the vision card bug and I can tell you it is amazing when you look back and can see that you’ve achieved everything you’ve set out to achieve.

 Are you typical left brainer?

-If I’m honest I felt a little bit embarrassed doing this at first.
-It felt a bit woo woo!
+If I’m honest I did feel a little embarrassed doing this at first.
+It felt a bit too woo woo!

 It’s a bit like writing a journal – you may or may not wish to share it.
-That’s why I like to make vision cards – they’re small, portable, discreet if you want/need them to be (you may not want your family and friends to know your inner most desires).
+That’s why I like to make vision cards – they’re small, portable, and discreet if you want/need them to be.
+(You may not want your family and friends to know your inner most desires).

 As I’ve become more in touch with my right brain I have created larger A3 Vision books for my business and I even have vision boards in my office.

 Think of yourself as an interior designer who puts together a design board to sell a concept to a client.
 Sell your vision to yourself.
 Make it so enticing and delicious that you will do whatever it takes to get your vision.